TCL Script Writer Reference

 Tomorrow Software introduces a number of extensions to the standard TCL language.
 All of the extensions relate to specific console management tasks.

-In addition, output written with the "puts" command is written to the HTTP Response stream rather than STDOUT.
+In addition, output written with the "puts" command is written to the HTTP Response stream rather than `STDOUT`.

-Command: createUser
+### Command: createUser <a href="#toc492984198" id="toc492984198"></a>

 The **createUser** command creates a new console user.
 The command takes a number of parameters to correctly define a user in the console: